CandyMan, CandyMan, CandyMan. Alternate Memory

 In the classic TV series, Scooby-Doo, do you remember Shaggy having an Adams Apple that bounced up and down on his animated throat when he spoke?
 So do we, but apparently we’re all mistaken and it was just an alternate memory that never actually happened in reality.

 What if E.T never phoned home?
-If you remember E.T putting his finger to the sky and ”phoning home”, your brain is recalling an alternate memory that never happened, adding this mind blowing example to the Mandela Effect fall of fame.
+If you remember E.T putting his finger to the sky and saying “phoning home”, you’re recalling an alternate memory that never happened, adding this mind blowing example to the Mandela Effect hall of fame.

 If you read the verse, it’s a wolf.
-This alternate memory is definitely strange because the difference between a Lion and a Wolf are huge.
-As it is considered holy scripture, and Christians want to be very precise and accurate concerning the words and meaning of the text, this really is a baffling alternate memory.
+This alternate memory is definitely strange because the difference between a Lion and a Wolf is huge.
+As it’s considered holy scripture, and Christians want to be very precise and accurate concerning the words and meaning of the text, this really is a baffling alternate memory.

-Don’t you perfectly remember the line ”Beam me up, Scotty” from Star Trek, spoken by William Shatner?
-Well, even Google states the line was said in the original Star Trek Series, but it’s not true and the line was never said.
+Don’t you perfectly remember the line “Beam me up, Scotty” from Star Trek, spoken by William Shatner?
+Well, even Google states the line was said in the original Star Trek Series, but it’s not true and the line was never spoken.
 This is one of the hardest Mandela Effects to process because millions of us remember the line and have paraphrased it over and over again.

 If you would like the learn more about the Mandela Effect, more examples and the epic conclusion to the worldwide phenomenon, you can find all the answers you’re looking for in Alternate Memories: The Mandela Effect – Deluxe Edition Book.